Mt. Everest Weather Forecasting

 Why use Everest Weather?
 We have been providing custom forecasts for the Mt.
 Everest area since 2003 for both small groups and large expeditions (see some of our clients).

 Our two lead forecasts each have over 25 years of experience in worldwide forecasting.
 We review and analyze a minimum of 6 forecast models and many more at times.
 Many other weather forecasters simply run automated computer models that give data output for Everest.
 The main drawback of this approach is that these automated computer models are not looking at the big picture.
 The big picture being the weather dynamics involved: major troughs, location and placement of the jet stream, formation of any cyclones in the Bay of Bengal, and progression of the monsoon to name a few.
+Some of these forecasts can be obtained for $75.00.

 We review the automated computer model output then bring analysis to see if these forecasts are consistent with the big weather picture.
 After each forecast, we get real time weather observations from clients and are able to assign a high weighted average to the forecast model that is the most accurate.